Korn: In other media

-They have contributed music to the soundtracks for movies such as The Crow: City of Angels, I Know What You Did Last Summer, Spawn, End of Days and Lara Croft Tomb Raider: The Cradle of Life.
-The music of Korn has also been featured on various television series, including South Park (which they starred as guests), Beavis and Butt-head, Daria, and The Simpsons.
+They have contributed music to the soundtracks for movies such as The Crow: City of Angels, I Know What You Did Last Summer, Spawn, End of Days, and Lara Croft: Tomb Raider – The Cradle of Life.
+The music of Korn has also been featured on various television series, including South Park (which they starred as guests), Beavis and Butt-head, and Daria.

 Legacy

+The band has sold over 40 million records worldwide as of 2021.
+Seven of their official releases are certified platinum by the Recording Industry Association of America (RIAA); two are certified double platinum; one is certified triple platinum; one is certified five times platinum; and two are certified Gold.
+Fourteen of their records have reached the top 10 of the Billboard 200, with eight reaching the top five; they are tied with Van Halen for the most top 10 records as a rock or metal artist.
+The band has also won two Grammy Awards from eight nominations.

 Korn's debut album has been recognized for its influence on heavy music.
 Bands such as Coal Chamber and Limp Bizkit were inspired by the album's "churning rage, emphasizing similar grooves and song structures" and "the sound's hip-hop elements."
 Slipknot, Machine Head, and Sepultura were also inspired by Korn's debut album.
 The album launched the career of record producer Ross Robinson, who later produced albums such as Three Dollar Bill, Yall by Limp Bizkit, Sepultura's Roots and Slipknot's first two albums.
 Amy Lee of Evanescence also cited Korn as an influence growing up.
+Mucc guitarist Miya said that Davis' intense personal expressions in Korn influenced him to do the same in his own music.
 Richard S. He of Billboard wrote: "More than any other album, Follow the Leader opened the floodgates for countless nu-metal acts to infiltrate the mainstream."
 In the book Nu-metal: The Next Generation of Rock & Punk, Korn was marked as the third biggest nu metal band in the world.
 Korn created a fan-base described by Doug Small and Eaton Entertainment as extremely loyal.

+Korn's music videos received significant play on Total Request Live, and alongside Limp Bizkit were credited with pitting the nu metal genre against pop acts such as Backstreet Boys, NSYNC and Britney Spears.
+The band's videos had often peaked at the third spot of the show's chart, which was dubbed "the Korn spot".
+Four of their videos had retired from the show.
+They have also earned two Video Music Awards from 11 nominations.